Geometric quantization: Origins

-Geometric quantization
+Types

 The geometric quantization procedure falls into the following three steps: prequantization, polarization, and metaplectic correction.
 Prequantization produces a natural Hilbert space together with a quantization procedure for observables that exactly transforms Poisson brackets on the classical side into commutators on the quantum side.
 Nevertheless, the prequantum Hilbert space is generally understood to be "too big".
 The idea is that one should then select a Poisson-commuting set of n variables on the 2n-dimensional phase space and consider functions (or, more properly, sections) that depend only on these n variables.
 The n variables can be either real-valued, resulting in a position-style Hilbert space, or complex analytic, producing something like the Segal–Bargmann space.

 A polarization is a coordinate-independent description of such a choice of n Poisson-commuting functions.
 The metaplectic correction (also known as the half-form correction) is a technical modification of the above procedure that is necessary in the case of real polarizations and often convenient for complex polarizations.